manish-vi/lstm_donors_choose/README.md

 #### Data Source: https://www.kaggle.com/donorschoose/io

 #### Attribute Information:
  - project_id: A unique identifier for the proposed project.
-Example: p036502
  - project_titlei: Title of the project.
  - project_grade_category: Grade level of students for which the project is targeted.
  - project_subject_categories: One or more (comma-separated) subject categories for the project.